Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Electromagnetic radiation by a rotating and magnetized plasma

-\subsection{Constrained and Unconstrained emission and the thermodynamic limit}
+\subsection{Constrained and unconstrained emission and the thermodynamic limit}

-The rotating synchrotron radiation (RoSyRa) assumes that plasma performs rigid rotation with constant angular velocity $\Omega$.
-In such a system, causality restricts the radial extent of the spacetime to the light cylinder radius, $R_\Omega = 1/\Omega$.
-While the wavefunctions (\ref{eq:QuarkWaveFunction}) formally extend to spatial infinity, they must be confined to the region $r \leq R_\Omega$ to remain physically valid.
+The RoSyRa assumes that plasma performs rigid rotation with constant angular velocity $\Omega$.
+In such a system, causality restricts the radial extent of the space-time to the light-cylinder radius, $R_\Omega = 1/\Omega$.
+While the wave functions (\ref{eq:QuarkWaveFunction}) formally extend to spatial infinity, they must be confined to the region $r \leq R_\Omega$ to remain physically valid.

 Strictly speaking, a well-posed quantum theory in a rotating frame requires the imposition of boundary conditions (BCs) at $R \leq R_\Omega$ to ensure the self-adjointness of the Hamiltonian and the vanishing of conserved fluxes at the surface~\cite{Buzzegoli:2024nzd}.
 However, the relevance of these BCs depends on the ratio between the magnetic length and the light-cylinder radius: